amm-avies/readme/README.md

 Last updated Oct 2019

-# What is Your SKills?
+# What is Your skill sets?

-Java
-C#
-ASP.Net
-mySQL
-Android (Java, Kotlin)
+Java, C#, ASP.Net, mySQL, Android (Java, Kotlin)

 # What is Your Current Project AMM?